iteccs/cfd-surrogate-modeling-framework/README.md

 ## Overview
-This framework provides a structured approach to building surrogate models for CFD simulations...
+This framework provides a structured and research-oriented approach to building surrogate models for CFD simulations.
+It enables the construction of reduced-order representations of complex flow systems, allowing efficient prediction of key physical quantities from geometric and flow parameters.

+The goal is to bridge high-fidelity CFD simulations with data-driven modeling, forming a foundation for scalable, generalizable, and publication-quality computational frameworks.

 ## Methodology
 - PCA for dimensionality reduction